 Who Cannot Contribute

 Corporations and unions are banned from donating money or guaranteeing loans to parties, candidates, constituency associations, nomination contestants, and leadership contestants.
 Other types of unincorporated groups (e.g., a neighbourhood association) are also banned from making donations.
+You must be an individual resident in Ontario to contribute.

 In each year, an individual may contribute a maximum of $1,200 to the Ontario Liberal Party.
 Additionally, an individual can contribute a combined maximum of $1,200 to the provincial constituency associations and nomination contestants.